nautechsystems/nautilus_trader/README.md

     pip install .

+# Data Types

+The following data types can be requested, and also subscribed to as streams.

+`Instrument`
+`OrderBook` (L2 and L3 if available.
+Streaming or interval snapshots) `QuoteTick`
+`TradeTick`
+`Bar`

+The following `PriceType`s can be used for bar aggregations;
+`BID`
+`ASK`
+`MID`
+`LAST`

+The following `BarAggregation`s are possible;
+`SECOND`
+`MINUTE`
+`HOUR`
+`DAY`
+`TICK`
+`VOLUME`
+`VALUE` (a.k.a Dollar bars)
+`TICK_IMBALANCE` (TBA)
+`TICK_RUNS` (TBA)
+`VOLUME_IMBALANCE` (TBA)
+`VOLUME_RUNS` (TBA)
+`VALUE_IMBALANCE` (TBA)
+`VALUE_RUNS` (TBA)

+The price types and bar aggregations can be combined with step sizes > 1 in any way through `BarSpecification`s, if the data is available from the data provider.
+This enables maximum flexibility and now allows alternative bars to be produced for live trading.

+Bars can be either internally or externally aggregated.
+Alternative bar types are only available by internal aggregation.
+External aggregation is normally for standard bar periods as available from the provider through the adapter integration.

+Custom data types can also be requested through a users custom handler, and fed back to the strategies `on_data` method.

+# Order Types

+The following order types are available (when possible on an exchange);

+`Market`
+`Limit`
+`StopMarket`

+More will be added in due course including `StopLimit`, `MarketIfTouched`, `LimitIfTouched` and icebergs.
+Users are invited to open discussion issues to request specific order types or features.

 ## Integrations
 An integration adapter for CCXT Pro is currently under active development.
 The adapter requires the `ccxtpro` package, which in turn requires a license.

 See https://ccxt.pro for more information.

+Currently there are **beta** versions of integrations for **Binance** and **BitMEX** available for early testing.
+These include advanced order options such as `post_only`, `hidden` `reduce_only`, and all the `TimeInForce` options.
+These integrations will be incrementally added to.

+The other exchanges will be available through CCXTs unified API with a more limited feature set.
+The intent here is to specify other data clients for arbitrage or market making strategies.
+Execution clients will be possible if a user only requires simple vanilla MARKET and LIMIT orders for trading on those exchanges.

 ## Development